 The answer is not good enough...yet.

-With them, we can strengthen our communities against the storms and hazards we know will affect us.
-Otherwise, we accept that we cannot do anything to prevent, resist or plan for storms and the devastation they can bring.
+With these methods, we can strengthen our communities against the storms and hazards we know will affect us.
+Otherwise, we accept that we cannot do anything to prevent, resist, or plan for storms and the devastation they can bring.
 That's simply wrong and this suite of adaptable solutions is the right answer.

 MAJOR LOSSES & DESTRUCTION